-- 1) Conference Costs (Registration fees) Necessary attendance at the CVSA Conferences, (Fall, Spring and IT Workshop), to keep personnel abreast of current issues as it relates to the motor carrier enforcement.
-The cost of \$750.00 per conference, times 4, for a total cost of \$3,000.00 - Training Costs Includes FMCSR and HAZMAT regulation manuals, materials and supplies (highlighters, markers, pencils, tabs, easel board pads, post-it notes, etc.) for the National Training Center courses held here on Oahu NAS Level I Parts A and B, General Hazardous Materials, Cargo Tank, Other Bulk Packaging, and Passenger Vehicle Inspector.
-The cost inclusive of the FMCSR manuals (\$1,500); Hazmat manuals (\$1,500); supplies (\$150.00) for a total cost of \$3,150.00 - 3) CVSA Membership dues Annual membership fee Total cost of \$7,800.00 - 4) Publications and Printing Includes other publications that the officers use as reference for MCSAP vehicle inspections and compliance reviews, job-aids for the county police officers, outreach pamphlets and brochures.
-The cost inclusive of the OOS Criteria Handbook and CFR 49, Parts 400-599, pocketbooks for roadside inspections (\$1,000.00); seat belt brochures for outreach activity (\$1,000.00); and printing of safety brochures for safety presentations and outreach activities (\$1,200), FMCSA outreach safety banners for outreach activity (\$500); printing cost for NTC training student guides and toolbox (\$1,504.00) for a total cost of \$5,204.00) - 5) Mileage reimbursement - for 23 officers to perform MCSAP related activities such as vehicle inspections, compliance reviews, outreach activities, etc. Mileage cost incurred are from use of the inspector's personal vehicles.
-Mileage rate of \$.58 per mile times an average of 1,000 miles for all officers, for a total of \$580.00
+- 1) Conference Costs (Registration fees) Necessary attendance at the CVSA Conferences, (Fall (1 person) Spring (1 person) and IT Workshop(2 people), to keep personnel abreast of current issues as it relates to the motor carrier enforcement.
+The registration cost of \$750.00 per person per conference, times 4, for a total cost of \$3,000.00 - 2) Training Costs Includes FMCSR and HAZMAT regulation manuals, materials and supplies (highlighters, markers, pencils, tabs, easel board pads, post-it notes, etc.) for the CVSA training courses held here on Oahu NAS Level I Parts A and B, General Hazardous Materials, Cargo Tank, Other Bulk Packaging, and Passenger Vehicle Inspector.
+The cost inclusive of the FMCSR manuals (\$2,000); Hazmat manuals (\$2,400); supplies (\$150.00) for a total cost of \$4,550.00 - 3) CVSA Membership dues - Annual membership fee Total cost of \$7,800.00 - 4) Publications and Printing Includes other publications that the officers use as reference for MCSAP vehicle inspections and compliance reviews, job-aids for the county police officers, outreach pamphlets and brochures.
+The cost inclusive of the OOS Criteria Handbook and CFR 49, Parts 400-599, pocketbooks for roadside inspections (\$2,000.00); seat belt brochures for outreach activity (\$2,000.00); and printing of safety brochures for safety presentations and outreach activities (\$3,000), FMCSA outreach safety banners for outreach activity (\$500); printing cost for CVSA training student guides and toolbox (\$2,500.00) for a total cost of \$10,000.00 - 5) Mileage reimbursement - for 23 officers to perform MCSAP related activities such as vehicle inspections, compliance reviews, outreach activities, etc. Mileage cost incurred are from use of the inspector's personal vehicles.
+Mileage rate of \$.65.5 per mile times an average of 1,000 miles for all officers, for a total of \$655.00